AlbinaShynkar/graph-isomorphism/README.md

 # graph-isomorphism
 This is the project of module 7 "Algorithmic structures and efficient algorithms" developed on Python.
 Project requires to create an efficient algorithm which solves symmetry and graph isomorphism problem.
+The project is done in groups of two people.
+It was developed by me and my fellow student.

 The focus of the project is on practical implementations of algorithms for the notorious graph isomorphism problem, a problem that is still open with respect to its computa-